Maiasoilai/lab2-linear-classifiers/Perceptron_Code_Explanation (1).markdown

-# Lab2-
-Perceptron and Adaline
+# Understanding the Perceptron Code in Python

 This Python code implements a **Perceptron**, a simple machine learning model for **binary classification**—sorting data into two categories, like deciding if a fruit is an apple (+1) or an orange (-1).
 The Perceptron learns by adjusting weights based on mistakes, like a robot fine-tuning its decisions.
 Below, we’ll explain each part of the code in a way that’s easy to understand, using analogies and examples.